OneofGods/git-mcp-server-troubleshooting/README.md

 This repository documents common connection issues with Git MCP servers and their solutions based on real-world experience.

+## 🎉 Successful Installation Method

+**We've found the solution!** After extensive troubleshooting, we discovered that the UVX installer doesn't handle scoped package names properly.

+See our [Successful Installation Guide](successful-installation.md) for the complete solution and steps.

 ## Quick Start

 If you're experiencing connection issues with Git MCP Server: